copyright from:

 You can find the code for this post on Github.

 In this first section, these examples are run outside of the browser and run by node.js.
-Because we’re using TypeScript in these examples, you should run them using the commandline tool ts-node
+Because we’re using TypeScript in these examples, you should run them using the commandline tool ts-node, (instead of node directly).

 $ cd angular2-redux-chat/minimal/tutorial